Coffee is a popular drink that is a stimulant. It’s complex flavors taste good too.

 Most of us use coffee to wake up or stay awake, but brewed correctly, it has both exciting and calming effects.
 The caffeine in coffee actually works by blocking the neurotransmitter that makes you feel tired.
 It works just like Viagra for the mind. 😅

-It both perks you up and helps you focus.
+Coffee both perks you up and helps you focus.
 In fact, people with attention deficit disorder (ADD) use coffee to increase their focus, even in children.

-Coffee is Originally African
+Coffee is African

 Coffee is native to Ethiopia and Sudan in East Africa.